 Transaction Cost Theory

 Iqbal and Dad (2013) analyzed the trends related to future outsourcing.
 The paper suggests that outsourcing today has become unavoidable for business; renowned multinationals have been embedding outsourcing into their various business process.
-In understanding the trends of the past ten years, it has been seen that it is a decision to make or buy, mainly the decision of business is related to cost-reduction motives.
+In understanding the trends of the past ten years, it has been seen that it is a decision to make or buy; mainly, the decision of business is related to cost-reduction motives.
 Numerous MNCs have been outsourcing their processes to gain higher operational efficiency.
 However, the risk is unavoidable as there is a trade-off between cost and quality.
-Not all outsourced firms can meet up to international standards which refers to the challenge that stands between getting work done.
-Outsourcing is regarded as the process where a complex and critical department of the business is outsourced; however, business processing offshore outsourcing (BPOO) is now regarded as an evolution of the outsourcing business.
-It entails a range of services from simple to complex and critical for instance data entry and medical transcription, legal advisory, and processing of bases of pre-set rules; one of the most common examples of offshore out-sourcing is call-centers.
-Risk related to outsourcing is usually a company losing control over knowledge, which is mainly due to weak intellectual property rights (BPOD, 2019).
+Not all outsourced firms can meet international standards, which refers to the challenge of getting work done.
+Outsourcing is where a complex and critical department of the business is outsourced; however, business processing offshore outsourcing (BPOO) is now regarded as an evolution of the outsourcing business.
+It entails a range of services from simple to complex and critical, for instance, data entry and medical transcription, legal advisory, and processing of bases of pre-set rules; one of the most common examples of offshore out-sourcing is call centres.
+Risk related to outsourcing is usually a company losing control over knowledge, mainly due to weak intellectual property rights (BPOD, 2019).

-The study conducted by Gozman and Willcocks (2019) has illustrated that the risks involved in the IT infrastructure and its influence on the privacy of the cross border and regulations and policies of Project are vital to consider for service firms.
-To improve the background, this research provides the concept of IT projects which is a trend from the year the 1990s till the current era.
-There are a lot of sources used in the development of the system which leads to firms incurring huge costs.
+The study conducted by Gozman and Willcocks (2019) has illustrated that the risks involved in the IT infrastructure and its influence on the privacy of the cross border and regulations and policies of Projects are vital to consider for service firms.
+To improve the background, this research provides the concept of IT projects, which is a trend from the year 1990s till the current era.
+There are a lot of sources used in the development of the system, which leads to firms incurring huge costs.
 The investments in the IT systems are big risks because this investment revolves around the probability of zero and one.
 Therefore, the risk related to the IT infrastructure reduces and changes over time.
-Moreover, from the various sources, few sources related to the system development are exported from different countries to build a strong network.
-The strong system of IT reduces the risks associated with Project and the latest security detection systems such as firewalls and modern security devices provide security and decline the risk related to the Project IT.
+Moreover, from the various sources, a few sources related to the system development are exported from different countries to build a strong network.
+The strong system of IT reduces the risks associated with the Project, and the latest security detection systems, such as firewalls and modern security devices, provide security and decline the risk related to the Project IT.

 Loss of Control

-The loss of control is the major risk factor for the ineffective project execution of the outsourcing projects.
+The loss of control is the major risk factor for the ineffective project execution of outsourcing projects.
 The loss of control of the IT infrastructure is one of the factors which increases the threats to security and problems in the IT infrastructure.
-Moreover, when any firm outsources its IT infrastructure, it gives the entire authority to the third person by trusting the third party with one of the firm’s integral internal operations.
-The dependence on the experience and expertise of the people involved in outsourcing along with their services and resources leads to a loss of control where autonomy is transferred to the party to whom the service is outsourced (Mathew, 2017).
-The Loss of control in the project management could be done to the ineffectiveness of the leadership.
-Moreover, the control ineffectiveness increases the project failure rate which reflects negatively on the company's business or financial revenues.
+Moreover, when any firm outsources its IT infrastructure, it gives the entire authority to the third person by trusting the third party with one of its integral internal operations.
+The dependence on the experience and expertise of the people involved in outsourcing, along with their services and resources, leads to a loss of control where autonomy is transferred to the party to whom the service is outsourced (Mathew, 2017).
+The Loss of control in the project management could be due to the ineffectiveness of the leadership.
+Moreover, the control ineffectiveness increases the project failure rate, negatively impacting the company's business or financial revenues.

 Lack of Compliance

-Lack of compliance is one of the major factors which is contributing to the failure of project management.
-The risk of ineffective compliance increases the risk of the failure of the project and adds negative value to the project's success.
-Compliance is one of the major elements for project leaders which affects project management stages and enhances the practical implications of the project management stages (Alexandrova, 2015).
-Project compliance is one of the major elements which is recognized by the shareholders of the company and to ensure strong compliance to complete the project on time and rightly.
+Lack of compliance is one of the major factors contributing to the failure of project management.
+The risk of ineffective compliance increases the risk of the project's failure and adds negative value to the project's success.
+Compliance is one of the major elements for project leaders, which affects project management stages and enhances the practical implications of the project management stages (Alexandrova, 2015).
+Project compliance is one of the major elements the company's shareholders recognize and ensure strong compliance to complete the project on time and correctly.

 Communication Flow

-Communication flow poses a certain threat if ineffective communication between one party to another was done.
-The management of the company enhances the communication to ensure the success of the project and via effective communication, managers strive to control the outsourcing project.
-Whereas, the failure in the communication method poses a certain threat that could increase the risk associated with the failure of the project (Iqbal et al., 2017).
-The project control can be done via effective project communication between the functions and divisions to mitigate all the risks and implications caused by the miscommunication.
+Communication flow poses a certain threat if ineffective communication between one party and another is done.
+The management of the company enhances communication to ensure the success of the project, and via effective communication, managers strive to control the outsourcing project.
+Whereas the failure in the communication method poses a certain threat that could increase the risk associated with the project's failure (Iqbal et al., 2017).
+Project control can be done via effective communication between the functions and divisions to mitigate all the risks and implications caused by miscommunication.

 Clarifying the scope of the outsourcing project